DimaJoyti/go-coffee/docs/PHASE_1_COMPLETE.md

 - 🔒 **Enhanced Security and Maintainability**
 - ✅ **All Success Criteria Met**

-The Go Coffee platform is now ready for the next phase of development and production deployment!
+The Go Coffee platform is now ready for the next of development and production deployment!

 ---

 **Migration Team**: Augment Agent
-**Completion Date**: Phase 1 Complete
+**Completion Date**: 1 Complete
 **Next Phase**: Infrastructure Consolidation
-**Status**: ✅ READY FOR PHASE 2
+**Status**: ✅ READY FOR 2